 What do I do if a patient is partially vaccinated with a non-FDA approved vaccine, like AstraZeneca or Synovax?

 Some migrant patients are arriving in the US with partial vaccination.
 AstraZeneca and Synovax are two vaccines that are not available in the US, but are widely used in other countries.
 Both require two shots.
 Both are not FDA approved, but they are recognized by the CDC.
 If a patient is partially vaccinated with a non-FDA-approved but CDC-recognized vaccine, then the patient does not have to start the primary series over again.
-In this case, the CDC recommends one dose of an mRNA vaccine to complete the primary series.
-The CDC also recommends receiving all recommended boosters when eligible.
+In this case, the CDC recommends one dose of the bivalent vaccine to complete the primary series.
 Read more on the CDC page.

 The Moderna, Pfizer-BioNTech, and Novavax vaccines require two shots.
 What if a patient is moving?